hatchways/team-cupcake/README.md

 ## Versioning

 [comment]: <> (Not sure we care about this.
 Yet, anyway.)
-We use [SemVer](http://semver.org/) for versioning.
+We could use [SemVer](http://semver.org/) for versioning.
+But we don't yet.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors